-In Class Worksheets: There will be 11 in class works sheets worth 10 points each.
+In Class Worksheets: There will be 10 in class works sheets worth 10 points each.
 Students will work in groups to develop solutions to the problems but each student must hand in a copy of their own work.
 The purpose of the group work is to teach each other topics in class and to discuss problems presented in the course.
 It is not intended for students to copy work from other students once a solution is presented.
 If you formulate a solution before your teammates, become the teacher!
 This will reinforce your own understanding.
 Worksheets will be graded for each individual student.
+Two questions from the worksheet will be graded at random for the 10 points.
+Completing the entire worksheet is highly recommended as the questions will be similar to exam questions.
 Worksheets which are not completed in class may be completed up to 7 days after they have been presented to the class.
 Please upload a PDF file only.
 Missed worksheets due to approved absences may be completed after their due date.
 Late assignments will not be accepted.
 Each student will upload their own work in Canvas.
 Every student is expected to equally contribute to the group work.
 Each student will earn the grade for their own work.

 Synthetic Challenges: At the end of the semester, students will be divided into groups of 2 or 3.
 Groups will be presented with a synthetic target, starting material, and starting material restrictions and be tasked with generating an original synthetic scheme to create the target molecule.
-Presentations will be made and accompanied by a formal document explaining their synthesis.
-During their presentation, they must provide a short presentation and include any references for reactions they find in scientific literature.
 They must present their synthesis and explain what each reaction accomplishes and propose a mechanism for all reactions they incorporate in their synthesis.
-The score will be based on two components: the synthetic scheme and presentation.
+The score will be based on two components: the synthetic scheme and presentation of the scheme.
 Synthetic schemes will be judged on brevity of synthetic route, selectivity, and likelihood of success of the synthesis.
 The presentation will be judged on knowledge of synthetic scheme, presentation quality, and mechanism presentations.
 A formal rubric will be provided at a later date.